dumux/dumux/examples/2pinfiltration/README.md

           return values;
       }
 ```
 Last, we specify the initial conditions.
-The initial condition need to be set for all primary variables.
+The initial condition needs to be set for all primary variables.
 Here, we take the data from the file that we read in previously.
 ```cpp
   PrimaryVariables initial(const Element& element) const